MindscapeHQ/raygun4js/README.md

 ```

 The above snippet will fetch the Raygun4JS script from our CDN asynchronously, so it doesn't block other scripts from being loaded.
 It will also catch errors that are thrown while the page is loading, and send them when the script is ready.

+For installations via the package manager, refer to the [Synchronous methods](#synchronous-methods) section if this document.

 **Step 2**